 The College of Education graduate program directors provide guidance and provides support in areas such as advising, registration, monitoring your program and to offer support in your spiritual, academic, and professional walk.

-Although you have been admitted to the University, it is your responsibility to complete the criteria as outlined in the Notice of Requirements document in order to become officially accepted and admitted to the Dorothy M. Bush College of Education Educator Preparation Program (EPP).
+Once admitted to the University, students seeking Texas certification need to complete the criteria to become officially accepted and admitted to the Dorothy M. Bush College of Education Educator Preparation Program (EPP).
 Prior to applying to the Educator Preparation Program, a degree plan must be selected by the candidate and a College of Education program director/advisor.
-The College of Education faculty and staff are dedicated in helping you achieve academic success and assist you in achieving your educational goals.
+The College of Education faculty and staff are dedicated to helping you achieve academic success and assisting you in achieving your educational goals.

 Graduate candidates wishing to officially enter the Educator Preparation Program should review and comply with the requirements by the end of their first semester.
 Considerations will be based on the following criteria: